Policy Choice in Time Series by Empirical Welfare Maximization: Model and illustrative example

-collect the observable variables for period $t$, and let $X_t$ be drawn from $\mathcal{X}$ for $t\in \mathbb{N}$.
-We define the filtration { } where $\sigma(\cdot)$ denotes the Borel $\sigma$-algebra generated by the variables specified in the argument.
+collect the observable variables for period $t$.
+For $t = 0,1,2,\dots$, let $\mathcal{X}$ denote the sample space of $X_t$.
+Furthermore, we define the filtration

+where $\sigma(\cdot)$ denotes the Borel $\sigma$-algebra generated by the variables specified in the argument.
 The filtration $\mathcal{F}_{T-1}$ corresponds to the planner's information set at the time of making her decision in period $T$.

-Following the framework of \cite{bojinov2019time}, we introduce potential outcome time-series.
-At each $t = 0, 1, 2, \dots,$ and for every treatment path $w_{0:t} \in \{0 ,1 \}^{t+1}$, let $Y_t(w_{0:t}) \in \mathbb{R}$ be the realized period $t$ outcome if the treatment path from $0$ to period $t$ were $w_{0:t}$.
+Following the framework of \cite{bojinov2019time}, we introduce potential outcome time series.
+At each $t = 0, 1, 2, \dots,$ and for every treatment path $w_{0:t} \in \{0 ,1 \}^{t+1}$, let $Y_t(w_{0:t}) \in \mathbb{R}$ be the realized period $t$ outcome, and the treatment path from $0$ to period $t$ is $w_{0:t}$.
 Hence, we have a collection of potential outcome paths indexed by treatment path,

 which defines $2^{t+1}$ potential outcomes in each period $t$.
 This is an extension of the Neyman-Rubin causal model originally developed for cross-sectional causal inference.
 As maintained in \cite{bojinov2019time}, the potential outcomes for each $t$ are indexed by the current and past treatments $w_{0:t}$ only.
 This imposes the restriction that any future treatment $w_{t+p}$, $p \geq 1$, does not causally affect the current outcome, i.e., an exclusion restriction for future treatments.